Bread & Roses 2025/2

 100 years of the General Central ABVV.
 200 years of trade union history

-In 1909, several socialist trade unions of construction workers united in the Centrale Vereeniging van Bouwwerkers, the very first socialist trade union center in our country.
-Over the years, workers' unions from many other sectors joined the grouping of forces that we know today as the General Central.
-But the roots of its existence go back to the French Revolution, when the first workers united despite the prevailing laws to break free from the yoke of capital and the disastrous consequences of the industrial revolution.
-They are the hairdressers and cigar makers, the marble workers, stone cutters, brick makers and cobblestone layers, the workers from the petrochemical and petroleum industries, the woodworkers, glassblowers and miners, the cleaning staff, the graphic workers and the painters, the workers from the leather and sheet industry. or – more recently – the temporary workers or those who work for service vouchers or in sheltered workshops, who together have made the General Centrale great.
+In 1909, several socialist unions representing construction workers united in the Centrale Vereeniging van Bouwwerkers (Central Union of Construction Workers), the very first socialist trade union federation in our country.
+Over the years, workers' unions from numerous other sectors joined the coalition we know today as the Algemene Centrale (General Central).
+But the seeds of its existence date back to the French Revolution, when the first workers united, despite prevailing laws, to break free from the yoke of capital and the disastrous consequences of the Industrial Revolution.
+It was the hairdressers and cigar makers, the marble workers, stone cutters, brick makers, and cobblestone layers, the workers in the petrochemical and petroleum industries, the woodworkers, glassblowers, and miners, the cleaning staff, the graphic workers and painters, the leather and hide workers, and—more recently—the temporary workers, those working for service vouchers, or in sheltered workshops who, together, made the Algemene Centrale great.

 This book is about them, about their struggles and their victories, about their actions and achievements, their decisiveness and solidarity.